 17 Blood

-Mr Garrison was the Head Gardener for the family, having work here for god's knows how long.
-Apparently he's been here way before I was even born so it was safe to say that the family trusted him with his job.
+Mr. Garrison was the Head Gardener for the family, having worked here for God knows how long.
+Apparently, he's been here way before I was even born, so it was safe to say that the family trusted him with his job.

-Even I had to agree with their choice since Mr Garrison did an excellent job in maintaining and improving the gardens.
+Even I had to agree with their choice since Mr. Garrison did an excellent job maintaining and improving the gardens.

-He was one of the few that I stumbled early on when I was out exploring the gardens and since he was the guardian of the all things green, I made it a point to befriend him.
+He was one of the few people I stumbled upon early on when I was exploring the gardens, and since he was the guardian of all things green, I made it a point to befriend him.

-He taught me a lot of things, like the different types of tree, the flowers they had here, the fruits in the orchard and even their uses in our daily life.
+He taught me a lot of things, like the different types of trees, the flowers they had here, the fruits in the orchard, and even their uses in our daily lives.

-I didn't know if he was aware about me but since he never asked, I assumed he knew and kept quiet about it.
+I didn't know if he was aware of my situation, but since he never asked, I assumed he knew and kept quiet about it.

 I liked that in a person.